• Skip to primary navigation

 Drain and rinse well the canned jackfruit, then remove both the core and its seeds (if any).

-Roughly chop or tear apart each piece and add to a pan with 1 tbsp of olive oil, liquid smoke, salt and pepper.
+Roughly chop or tear apart each piece and add to a pan with 1 tablespoon of olive oil, liquid smoke, salt and pepper.

 Add vegetable stock and 1 cup of water, set low heat and simmer until all liquid is absorbed and the jackfruit is tender (it may require more water).